-“The two courts were last resurfaced in 2003 and were in a poor condition due to subsidence and tree roots growing underneath the courts.
+Jo Gidlow, Chair of Wooler Tennis Club says: “We are very grateful for the kind support from the Community Foundation, EDF Energy Renewables and many others, who have enabled our club to resurface both of our community tennis courts.
+The two courts were last resurfaced in 2003 and were in a poor condition due to subsidence and tree roots growing underneath the courts.
 We’re delighted that this is no longer an issue, and we can focus on our community coaching lessons for young and older people, encouraging them to become more active.
 Tennis is a much-loved British pastime, and with our newly resurfaced court offer a fantastic fun activity for our local community.”

-“EDF Renewables cares passionately about the communities in the area that we operate.
+Paul Prescott-Clements, Asset Manager at EDF Renewables adds: “EDF Renewables cares passionately about the communities in the area that we operate.
 We set up a grants programme with the Community Foundation in 2015 with the aim of giving back as effectively as possible.
 We are delighted to reach groups in the heart of our community who need support such as Wooler Tennis Club, and encourage more charities and community groups to apply in the future.”

-“The EDF Renewables Barmoor Wind Farm Community Benefit Fund is a wonderful opportunity for groups and charities within a 10km radius of the windfarm to receive funding.
-Priority will be given to those within a 5km radius and applications for support could include maintaining and upgrading Village Halls, help with access to community facilities, providing vital funds to cover running costs for community groups, or supporting projects that add value to the public.”
+Pete Barrett is Senior Programme Advisor at the Community Foundation and leads on community benefit funds.
+“The EDF Renewables Barmoor Wind Farm Community Benefit Fund is a wonderful opportunity for groups and charities to receive funding," he explains.
+"Priority goes to those within a 5-km radius and applications for support could include maintaining and upgrading village halls, help with access to community facilities, providing vital funds to cover running costs for community groups, or supporting projects that add value to the public.”